pbaker321/crafty-bear-project-4/testing.md

 ### Dependencies disapearing
 * Throughout I had to reload all dependcies.
 I discovered this was due to a gitpod update.

+### Blog
+* I attempted to put a blog section in the site in the last minute.
+I ran out of time to fix the problems I was having in the deployed version.
+So I removed the app completly

 ### ***HTML Validation***
 [![W3C](https://img.shields.io/static/v1?style=for-the-badge&message=W3C&color=005A9C&logo=W3C&logoColor=FFFFFF&label=)](https://validator.w3.org/)